slllc/amorph/README.md

 # Introduction

-Decoding json into an interface{} produces an hierarchical arrangement of four data types: float64, string are 'primative types' and form 'leaf nodes' in the hierarchy, []interface, and map[string]interface{} are compound types and compose layers of the hierarchy around the primative and compound types.
+Decoding json into an interface{} produces an hierarchical arrangement of four data types: float64, string are 'primitive types' and form 'leaf nodes' in the hierarchy, []interface, and map[string]interface{} are compound types and compose layers of the hierarchy around the primitive and compound types.

 This hierarchical arrangement has no name that I've been able to find, so I label it Amorph which is short for Amorphic.
 The four types listed above will be referred to as the A4 types.